 The cornerstone of successful advocacy is building relationships with policymakers, such as calling, writing, and meeting with them, or inviting them to visit a local homeless program or shelter.

-Restore the State Housing Trust Fund
+ISSUES OF LOCAL INTEREST: Restore the State Housing Trust Fund

 Prior to budget cuts, the Housing Trust Fund acted as a magnet for private investment, leveraged over $350 million in federal dollars annually, and helped 10,000 Arizonans each year avoid homelessness, repair dilapidated homes, and become first time homebuyers.
 For every $10 million investment in the State Housing Trust Fund, in addition to providing homes for families in need, it could generate $23 million in economic impact and up to 200 jobs each year.
+It is the goal of AZCEH and our allies to continue to work towards the full restoration of the the State Housing Trust Fund to its pre-recession funds.

-The State Housing Trust Fund helped with:
+The State Housing Trust Fund has helped with:

 • Homes for our most vulnerable populations: Created 250 apartments for those less fortunate including seniors, people with disabilities, and people who are experiencing homelessness